Iyad-Charef/TPZ-Alsdd/README.md

 2. Example menu options:
    - Generate a file with random words
    - Build BSTs from the file
-   - Count words starting with X, Y, Z, a
+   - Count words starting with some character
    - Compute depth and traverse trees
    - Search for a word or perform range queries